bgpurzycki/Evolution-of-Religion-and-Morality/README.md

 Atkinson, Q. D. (2018).
 Religion and Expanding the Cooperative Sphere in Kastom and Christian Villages on Tanna, Vanuatu.
 Religion, Brain & Behavior, 8(2): 149–67. https://doi.org/10.1080/2153599X.2016.1267028.

 Cohen, E., Baimel, A., and Purzycki, B. G. (2018).
 Religiosity and resource allocation in Marajó, Brazil.
 Religion, Brain and Behavior, 8(2):  168-184.
-Supplementary materials.

 McNamara, R. A., and Henrich, J. (2018).
 Jesus vs. the Ancestors: How Specific Religious Beliefs Shape Prosociality on Yasawa Island, Fiji.
 Religion, Brain & Behavior, 8(2): 185–204. https://doi.org/10.1080/2153599X.2016.1267030.

 Purzycki, B. G., and Jamieson-Lane, A. (2017).
 AnthroTools: An R package for cross-cultural ethnographic data analysis.
 Cross-Cultural Research, 51(1):  51-74.

 Purzycki, B. G., and Kulundary, V. (2018).
 Buddhism, identity, and class: Fairness and favoritism in the Tyva Republic.
 Religion, Brain and Behavior, 8(2): 205-226.
-Supplementary materials.

 Purzycki, B. G., and Lang, M. (2019).
 Identity fusion, outgroups, and sacrifice: A cross-cultural test.
 Cognition, 186: 1-6.